clairemiller/chytrid_model/README.md

 Considerations for running the paper results:

 1.  **Data Storage**: All intermediate data generated at each step is stored in the `data` directory, while the resulting figures are saved in the `figures` directory.
 All intermediate results are stored and require on the order of **15—20 GB of storage** per estimation.
+This can be reduced by changing the `verbose = T` flag in `run_seq_abc.R` (line 118), but note this may break the data saving and subsequent plotting code.

 2.  **Estimated run times**: The setup described in the paper, on 12 cores (Mac Studio M4 Max), takes between **4 and 7 days**.

 3.  **Modifying Parameters**: To adjust priors or algorithm hyperparameters, update the relevant values in the `run_seq_abc.R` file.
 To adjust other model parameters, update the relevant values in `stochastic_model.R`.

-4.  **Command Execution**: All commands are executed from within the root project directory.
+4.  **Script Execution**: All scripts are setup to be executed from within the root project directory.

 ### Model run workflow
 *The same workflow is used for both the simulation estimation study and the main estimation results.*